Sai503/rpg_time_optimal/README.md

+Fork of rpg_time_optimal project to generate flight paths for MAAV mission 9

+# Original Readme:
 # Time-Optimal Planning for Quadrotor Waypoint Flight
 This is an **example implementation** of the paper "Time-Optimal Planning for Quadrotor Waypoint Flight" by Philipp Foehn, Angel Romero, Davide Scaramuzza
 published in Science Robotics, Volume 6, Issue 56, 2021.